-The problem with late night snacking or the always tasty “midnight snack” is that they usually aren’t the best food choice….hence why they are so tasty.
+The problem with late-night snacking or the always tasty “midnight snack” is that they usually aren’t the best food choice….hence is why they are so tasty.
 Most of the time when you eat at night you usually have certain food cravings, and I highly doubt those cravings are for a bowl of steamed broccoli.

 Most of our bad food choices can come into play around this time of night because those types of foods are comforting and we think it helps us sleep better.